Productivity Software Comparison 2024: AI Suites Face Off

 - AI-Powered Features (Copilot): Contextual suggestions, automated content generation, intelligent summarization, data analysis assistance, and meeting transcription/summarization.
 Copilot in Excel can help you effortlessly find insights in your data.

-- Collaboration: Real-time co-authoring, shared calendars, task management through Planner and Microsoft To Do, robust Teams integration for communication and collaboration.
+- Collaboration: Real-time co-authoring, shared calendars, task management through Planner and Microsoft To Do, Teams integration for communication and collaboration.

 - Automation: Power Automate enables workflow automation across various Microsoft 365 apps and external services.